-Req. # Description 5.1.
+Req.# Description 5.1.
 Users will be able to choose the language they wish to work in.
 The default will be U.S. English.
 5.2.
 The process of working with other shall be made easier by using document workspaces.
 5.3.
 The application will simplify the task of working with others to co- author, edit, and review files.
 5.4.
-The application must provide as part of the GUI a means for users to check for updated versions of files, confirm if team members are online, view of related files.
+The application must provide as part of the GUI a means for users to check for updated versions of files, confirm if team members are upplied with the second of the secon